-How To Negotiate Rent: 6 Steps That Save Tenants Money
+[Updated November 2021] How To Negotiate Rent: 6 Simple Steps That Save Tenants Money

-Money can still be an uncomfortable conversation for people to have.
+Discussing money with your landlord can be an uncomfortable conversation.
 But it’s important to make sure you’re getting a fair deal, especially if you live in an urban centre and are spending more than 30% of your income on rent.

-So, how do you negotiate a rent decrease?
-And, are you allowed to negotiate rent?
-In this article, we’re going to answer all the biggest questions tenants have about this topic.
+So, how do you negotiate a rent reduction?
+And, are tenants allowed to negotiate rent?
+In this article, we’re going to answer all the pressing questions tenants have about this topic.

 Plus, we will outline a few key steps you can take to prepare yourself for negotiations and walk away with more money in your bank account.
 Here is your liv.rent breakdown on rent negotiations: